-Most of the gardens are designed with two aims in mind: to create a beautiful and sustainable garden that people can enjoy and where they can find peace; and to share a little of the Christian story in a way that speaks to both believers and those have no particular faith.
+Over the years our volunteer gardeners have worked hard to create this beautiful and sustainable garden.
+It has become an oasis for the community to find peace in their busy lives and shares a little of the Christian story in a way that speaks to both believers and those who have no particular faith.

 We invite you to visit the garden, enjoy the quietness and add your prayers to the many which have already been said there.